-A student may appeal a determination that the student is not making SAP by sending an appeal to the director of student services at the administrative offices of the university.
+A student may appeal a determination that the student is not making SAP by sending an appeal to the university president of designee of the university.
 The appeal should set forth in detail why the student did not achieve SAP and what the student will do to achieve SAP going forward.

-The appeal will then be given to the Academic Review Committee (ARC) that will review the student's academic record and evaluate the student's written comments.
-The ARC may question the student or request additional information.
+The president or designee will review the student's appeal and their academic record and evaluate the student's written comments.
+The president or designee may question the student or request additional information.

-If the ARC determines that the student's grades were properly awarded, the student will be notified, and the grades will stand as awarded.

-If the ARC determines that the student's grades were not properly awarded, the ARC will design a remedy to correct the grades.
+If the president or designee determines that the student's grades were awarded correctly, the student will be notified, and the grades will stand as awarded.
+If the president or designee determines that the student's grades were not properly awarded, the Academic Review Committee (ARC) will design a remedy to correct the grades.
 This may include, but is not limited to, allowing a student to retake such examinations as may be appropriate, having current examinations re-graded, or order such other actions that may equitably resolve the student's appeal.

-Once the appeal is resolved and if any action is required, the director of financial Aid will be notified to reevaluate whether the student has met the SAP standards.
+Once the appeal is resolved and if any action is required, the director of financial aid will be notified to reevaluate whether the student has met the SAP standards.